The Champions League group stage reaches its final round this week and plenty of teams still have work to do to secure knockout qualification.

 Who has been eliminated?

-Besiktas, Malmo, RB Leipzig, Dynamo Kyiv, Young Boys and Zenit St Petersburg all failed in their efforts to finish in the top two of their respective groups.
+Besiktas, Malmo, RB Leipzig, Club Brugge, Borussia Dortmund, Dynamo Kyiv, Young Boys, Sheriff, Shakhtar Donetsk, Zenit St Petersburg, Porto and AC Milan all failed in their efforts to finish in the top two of their respective groups.

-Besiktas — without a point and having conceded 12 goals in their opening four games — boast the worst record in this year's competition so far.
+Besiktas finished without a point and conceded 19 goals in their six games — the worst record in this year's competition so far.